LucaSlade/ME405-Romulus/README.md

 ## **Control Algorithms**
  - **Line Following**: Uses PID control to adjust motor speed based on sensor input.
  - **Heading Control**: IMU data is used to correct drift and maintain heading.
- - **Bump Handling**: If a collision is detected, the robot stops and reorients.
+ - **Stright Drive**: Incorporates PID control to maintain a given direction and adjust accordingly while driving.

 ## **FSM Navigation Design**